khalid-hussain/shaheen/chap7.md

 "Once again the enemies of Islam are uniting.
 Now their eyes are on Granada.
 God forbid, if we're not even able to defend Granada then, merely the name of Muslims will remain in Andalus.
-Abu Moosa has already told you all these things.
+Abu Musa has already told you all these things.
 I just want to say one thing to you and that is that now instead of Alphonso, it is Ferdinand who wants to talk to us with swords and we have to prove that even today the Muslims know how to communicate in the language of